hoopii/Recommender_Systems/README.md

 Create user-based, item-based and model-based movie recommender systems inspired by Netflix recommendations using a dataset of nearly 10.000 movies with more than 100.000 user ratings

 ## Dataset
-- The dataset (ml-latest-small) describes 5-star rating and free-text tagging activity from [MovieLens](http://movielens.org), a movie recommendation service.
-- It contains 100.836 ratings and 3683 tag applications across 9.742 movies.
-- These data were created by 610 users between March 29, 1996 and September 24, 2018.
-This dataset was generated on September 26, 2018.
---> for more information on the dataset look at the [description file in the repository](../main/description_dataset.txt)
 - GroupLens, which gathered this data, is a research group in the Department of Computer Science and Engineering at the University of Minnesota.
 Since its inception in 1992, GroupLens's research projects have explored a variety of fields including:
   - recommender systems
   - online communities